Welcome to The Gentleman Stationer 2017 Holiday Gift Guide!

 - Lamy Safari.
 I hesitated to put the Lamy Safari on here because of the triangular grip section, but I'll go ahead and include it anyway because so many people have a positive experience with this as their first pen, and because it's not so expensive that it poses a financial risk if your recipient doesn't like the gift.
 The Safari doesn't come with a converter, so if you think they'd like to use bottled ink with the pen, be sure to pick one up.

 - TWSBI Eco.
-If you think the recipient won’t mind not having the option of using ink cartridges, TWSBI’s Eco is an excellent gift idea.
-The new lime green color is awesome, and it's inexpensive enough to be worth taking a bit of a risk on.
+If you think the recipient won’t mind not having the option of using ink cartridges, TWSBI’s Eco is an excellent gift idea, and it's inexpensive enough to be worth taking a bit of a risk on.

 For the Serious Fountain Pen User